 Faculty Feedback Form.
 All faculty who teach in a course or lab course will be assessed as part of the course or lab course.
 Any faculty member may request additional information for the improvement of his or her teaching.
 If the faculty member wishes OAED to collect and collate results from these additional questions, these additions must be approved by OAED.

-Although not all students are required to complete an evaluation on a course or faculty member(s), all students have the option to provide feedback using the same form as those who are required to complete the evaluation.
-Additional instructions will be provided by the OAED during an orientation for first year students regarding the feedback process.
+Although not all students are required to complete an evaluation on a course or faculty member, all students have the option to provide feedback using the same form as those who are required to complete the evaluation.
+Additional instructions will be provided by the OAED during an orientation for Year 1 students regarding the feedback process.

 OAED will send the evaluation forms to the appropriate student group via email to open at the end of the course or lab’s final exam.

-Students are required to complete their assigned evaluation form ten days after receiving it.
+Students are required to complete their assigned evaluation form two weeks after receiving it.

 Students will receive a reminder three days before the due date.

-If a student does not complete the evaluation form, a letter will be sent to the Vice President for Academic Affairs and Dean by the Associate Dean for Assessment and Educational Development and will result in an unprofessionalism behavior report against the student.
+If a student does not complete the evaluation form, the student will receive an email that they missed their survey deadline and three missed surveys will result in an unprofessionalism behavior report against the student.